-(e)(1) If the contractor fails to submit the required Individual Subcontract Reports/ Summary Subcontract Reports in eSRS within the prescribed time, the CO shall provide the contractor written notice of the consequences of their delinquency (see the Treasury HUB for a sample subcontracting plan delinquency letter).
+(e)(1) If the contractor fails to submit the required Individual Subcontract Reports/ Summary Subcontract Reports in eSRS within the prescribed time, the CO shall provide the contractor written notice of the consequences of their delinquency (see Treasury OPE SharePoint for a sample subcontracting plan delinquency letter).

-(f)(1) For purpose of monitoring the contractor's performance in meeting the goals in the subcontracting plan, the CO shall complete on a semi-annual basis the Subcontracting Performance Evaluation Report (SPER) available on the Treasury HUB.
+(f)(1) For purpose of monitoring the contractor's performance in meeting the goals in the subcontracting plan, the CO shall complete on a semi-annual basis the Subcontracting Performance Evaluation Report (SPER) available at Treasury OPE SharePoint.
 The CO shall submit the completed SPER to the Bureau SBS within ten (10) workings days after completion.
 A copy of the completed report shall be placed in the contract file.